Different British and American Spellings to Dominate Word Games

 Words With “o” or “ou”

 Unlike American English, some words ending in “or” will instead be written with “our” in British.
-This can be beneficial if you are needing to lengthen the word or want to add a “u” for some extra points.
+This can be beneficial if you need to lengthen a word or want to add a “U” for some extra points.

 In the game below, I was able to spell the word “molt” as “moult” to reach the triple word bonus tile resulting in 14 more points.